 Your rep may unknowingly pick out white and pastels as a top option rather than a bottom layer, and it’s important you communicate what you’re about to learn.

 Photographers expose for skin tone.

-When wardrobe is brighter and lighter than the face, it becomes distracting.
-There are ways to get around this issue but there need to be some factors that work on our side.
+When the wardrobe is brighter and lighter than the face, it becomes distracting.
+There are ways to get around this issue, but there needs to be some factors that work on our side.